 2. Quantitative Reasoning

-The Quantitative Reasoning section assesses basic high school level mathematics skills such as arithmetic, problem –solving, algebra, geometry, and data analysis.
+The Quantitative Reasoning section assesses basic high school level math skills such as arithmetic, problem –solving, algebra, geometry, and data analysis.
 This section contains two separate sections, each consisting of 20 questions that are timed for 35 minutes.

 3. Analytical Writing